 What is Crack and How Long Does it Stay in Your System?

 Whether you’ve been using crack and need to pass a drug test or have a loved one who is addicted to the drug, you may wonder how long crack stays in your system.
 Furthermore, the length of time crack stays in the body is used to determine what medical attention, if any, is required when this individual agrees to get help and goes to detox.
-There are many types of drug tests, like hair, urine, blood, and saliva, that all detect drug metabolites for varying lengths of time.
+There are many types of drug tests, like hair, urine, blood, and saliva, that all detect cocaine metabolites for varying lengths of time.
 Similarly, crack affects different parts of the body in different ways, so depending on the type of test used, crack stays in your system for varying lengths of time.

-Crack, which is derived from cocaine and is one of the most popular illegal drugs, can be detected in urine for four days after a person’s last dose, whereas hair tests may detect crack for a year or more.
+Crack, which is derived from cocaine and is one of the most popular illegal drugs, can be detected in urine for up to four days after a person’s last dose, whereas hair tests may detect crack for a year or more.
 On the other hand, crack cocaine is only detected in saliva for 24 hours after use and in blood for 12 hours after use.
 However, it’s important to note that these numbers are based on averages – there are a lot of additional factors that influence how long the drug stays in one’s system.

 People generally know that crack cocaine is a dangerous and addictive drug, but many people fall victim to the drug each and every year.
 To better understand the ways in which the body reacts to and processes the drug, let’s take a closer look into what crack is and how it affects the body.